preranashetty2004/budget_tracker/README.md

 # Cashly
-A Budget Tracker is a financial management tool that helps users set, plan, and monitor their income and expenses over a specific period.
+Cashly is a comprehensive financial management tool designed to help users take control of their finances by planning budgets and tracking expenses in one place.

+#Signup page